ErpNetDocs/tech/modules/logistics/wms/planned-reconcile/operations/initial-count.md

 The generated orders can remain in a single document or be split into multiple documents.

-This is controlled by the warehouse policy **CountingSplitLevel**.
+This is controlled by the CountingSplitLevel [warehouse policy](../../how-to/setup-warehouse/warehouse-policies.md).

-- If the policy is not defined, the system creates **one Warehouse Order**.
+- If the policy is not defined, the system creates one Warehouse Order.
-- If the policy is set to **0**, the system creates **one Warehouse Order**.
+- If the policy is set to `0`, the system creates one Warehouse Order.
-- If the policy is set to a value greater than **0**, the system splits the orders by warehouse zones at the corresponding hierarchy level.
+- If the policy is set to a value greater than `0`, the system splits the orders by warehouse zones at the corresponding hierarchy level.

-This split affects only how the initial counting work is distributed.
+This affects only the distribution of the initial counting work.
+The source data remains the same - the existing reconciliation details.

-The source of the data remains the same — the existing reconciliation details.
+For details about how the `CountingSplitLevel` policy is configured for Planned Reconcile, see [Configuration](../configuration.md#warehouse-policies).
 ### What changes in the reconciliation details

 After the orders are generated: